evanx/redex/README.md

 Notes:
 - Redix and Nginx can be used together e.g. where one proxies requests to the other
+- We intend to reduce the feature gap between Redix and Nginx

 ## Road map